DaleMargel/Web-Survey/Platform/Rendering.md

 The currently favoured approach is hooks.
 This is a brilliant way to decouple the user interface from the data.
 React offers a number of hooks but there are some [third party libraries](https://github.com/streamich/react-use) that take it to an extreme.

+Technically speaking, React does not need to use JSX and therefore does not need to be "built".
+During build, JSX is comverted to `React.createElement()`.
+If you are willing to call this directly (or some shorter alias like hyperscript), the code will run directly without the need for building.
+JSX just makes it easier, and if you are using a transpiler, there is no reason not to use it.

 ## Angular
 This was released in 2010 but underwent a major change in 2016.
 While not as popular as React and Vue, it is popular with big companies and therefore there are a lot of jobs for Angular programmers.
 It presents a more structured MVC programming model that has a higher learning curve than the others.
 It also uses Typescript and needs to be compiled to javascript.
 It generates the largest bundles of the tools listed here.

 ## Svelte
 This framework seems to come up a lot.
 It was released in 2016.
 It reads annotated xhtml with javascript and compiles it into a focused light-weight vanilla js web application.
 I have not used this, but it looks promising.

-## Elm
-Elm works similar to Svelte, but it uses a custom language with a lot of innovative features.
-Because it is unfamilar looking, it has a steeper learning curve and is not as popular as svelte.

 ## Preact
 Preact is a lightweight and faster version of React.
 It has a light-weight virtual DOM, it uses the browser events and it removes those lesser-used features that take up space.
 Because of this, it imposes a 3kb overhead compared to React's 136kb.
 Preact also has a React-compatibility library that implements the missing React features if you need them.

+Preact makes no secret about using hyperscript; it even exports the `h()` function so you can use it directly.
+It gives you the option of using a built tool to support JSX if you want to use Preact like it was React.

-If combined with [HTM](https://github.com/developit/htm) the code may run directly in the brower with no compile step.
+However if combined with [HTM](https://github.com/developit/htm), interesting things happen.
+Htm uses tagged template literals (TTL) in much the same way as JSX, but because TTL is part of javascript the code may run directly in the brower.
+No compile step is needed.
 This is why I like it so much.
+It is likely that something similar exists in React, but HTM was written by the same author as Preact, so you can be more comfortable that it will work.

 ## Polymer
 Web Components were a proposed standard to allow a developer to define their own HTML tags with custom behaviour and scoped styles.
 Polymer chose to define these components as web fragments containing embedded javascript.
 For this all to work it needed: